-According to recent research by the U.S. Government Accountability Office (GAO), there are more than 40 workforce development programs across nine Federal agencies.
-Data shows that these programs were funded with more than \$42 billion, although less than half that amount (\$17 billion) went to employment and training activities.
+According to recent research by the U.S. Government Accountability Office (GAO), there are more than 40 workforce development programs across nine Federal agencies.31 Data shows that these

+31 U.S. Government Accountability Office, Multiple Employment and Training Programs - Providing Information on Colocating Services and Consolidating Administrative Structures Could Promote Efficiencies, programs were funded with more than \$42 billion, although less than half that amount (\$17 billion) went to employment and training activities.
 Based on this data, there is a clear need to streamline and simplify programs by developing an organized approach that recognizes and preferentially funds apprenticeship.